7 Must-Have Features in Your Business Intelligence Dashboard Tool

 Whatever your business type or industry, no doubt your company needs to find faster, better, smarter ways to create actionable intelligence from primary raw data sources.

 According to CIO Magazine, business intelligence is an umbrella term used to describe software applications that help analyze and make sense of an organization’s raw data.
 When done right, business intelligence can help the speed and improve decision-making, discover areas of waste and potential cost reduction, identify new business and revenue opportunities, and more.

 Surprisingly, BI is older than you might think.
 Hans Peter Luhn, a researcher at IBM, coined the term in 1958 after seeing the connections that BI made possible, and the opportunities to adjust course and fine-tune decisions to reach strategic goals.
 This was — and still is — the basic premise of BI.

 Such a big need for using data to our advantage drove an onslaught of BI tools to market.
 According to research analyst firm, Gartner, the BI and analytics software market is expected to reach $18.3 billion by the end of 2017.

-Now companies are not only paralyzed by their vast volumes of data, they’re paralyzed by which BI and analytics software tool(s) to use.
-Fortunately there are some key features to look out for that will set you ahead of the pack and expedite your tool evaluation process.
+Now companies are not only paralyzed by their vast volumes of data, but they’re also paralyzed by which BI and analytics software tool(s) to use.
+Fortunately, there are some key features to look out for that will set you ahead of the pack and expedite your tool evaluation process.